 Other major reasons to serve this airport

 - Island with important tourism attractions.
 Nice beaches and nature reserves.
 Two World Heritage Sites, El Teide, the third largest volcano in the world, and the city San Cristobal de la Laguna.

-- Good facilities to play sports such as sailing, diving as well as other sports like golf.
+- Great facilities to play water sports such as sailing, diving as well as other sports like golf.

 Marketing and other support